Richard Smith (merchant): Life

 Smith died on 13 October 1776.

 Legacy

 Smith's will left a number of enslaved persons, by name, to his grandchildren.
-The drafting of the will was intended to keep a substantial estate in trust for Smith's grandchildren; but the effect was otherwise.
+The drafting of the will was intended to keep a substantial estate in trust for these grandchildren; but the effect was otherwise.
 It was the subject of Chancery proceedings until 1813, when the estate was much diminished.
 This case has been suggested as one of the inspirations for Jarndyce and Jarndyce in Charles Dickens's Bleak House.

 Benjamin Smith, the younger son, bought sugar plantations in 1781, to provide income from the trust arising from the will.
-Covered by the will was the advowson for St Mary's Church, Islington, which Richard Smith had purchased in 1771.
+Covered by the will was the advowson (the right to appoint clergy) for St Mary's Church, Islington, which Richard Smith had purchased in 1771.

 Family

 With his first wife Elizabeth Crow, widow of Nathaniel Crow or Crowe of Barbados, Smith had three children: